skilesare/art_and_democratic_hypercatallaxy/content/the_pattern_language/sup_supply.md

 **Markets must understand the current supply and demand of goods and services to create a price for them.**

 Can we help make the supply and demand in a market more transparent?
-If goods and artifical capital are registered in the public ledger we could give more transparency to the supply currently in the market.
+If goods and artificial capital are registered in the public ledger we could give more transparency to the supply currently in the market.
 Bids for assets could help show demand.
-This may be an over extention of our system to try to make this ubiquitous, but for some items it could be a good way to determine a price.
+This may be an over extension of our system to try to make this ubiquitous, but for some items it could be a good way to determine a price.

 We will discuss this more when we talk about a market for debt.

 What will be in our Public Ledger is the past supply.
-This can be an important input into forecasing prices and demand.
+This can be an important input into forecasting prices and demand.

 Therefore: